Support for vulnerable residents

 We have published correspondence and a template relating to Infection Prevention and Control.
 This details how we will support all CQC-registered care homes within Hillingdon in dealing with the current pandemic.
 The action plan demonstrates how, in conjunction with partners, we will ensure that all social care providers have the right level of support now and in the future.

-If you experiencing financial difficulties and are unable to purchase food, the COVID-19 Community Hub can signpost you to local food bank support.
-Please call 020 3949 5786 or email COVID19hub@hillingdon.gov.uk (9am to 5pm Monday to Friday).
+If you are experiencing financial difficulties and are unable to purchase food, the COVID-19 Community Hub can refer you to a local food bank for support.
+Those meeting the eligibility criteria will receive a food bank parcel.
+Please call 020 3949 5786 or email COVID19hub@hillingdon.gov.uk (Monday to Friday, 9am to 5pm).

 The council is working with H4All - a partnership between 5 Hillingdon charities - to offer: